lapolis/LazyLisa/README.md

 # The script upon login will give priority to session files
 # utility to get the session file from firefox -> https://raw.githubusercontent.com/instaloader/instaloader/master/docs/codesnippets/615_import_firefox_session.py
 # otherwise, from cmd line do `instaloader -l <username>` in order to create the file
+# SESSION FILES WORKS BETTER - Insta tend to block the login attempts after a while

 ## [Telegram]
 ## TOKEN =